bgauslin/eleventy/src/content/index.md

       <h2>About</h2>
     </summary>

-    Hello, I’m an ex-Google engineer and former Chicago architect based in Madrid, where I am currently learning Spanish the Hard Way.
+    Hello, I’m a former Google engineer and Chicago architect  based in Madrid, where I am currently learning Spanish the Hard Way.

     This little website is home to some of the web, architecture, and music stuff I’ve made over the years.
-Please feel free to look around.
+Feel free to poke around!

     <img src="images/home/selfie.jpg" alt="" class="avatar">